Learn how you can empower families to navigate maternity care and birth registration in the UK

 Postnatal care in the UK will involve health and development reviews by a health visitor, which will continue until the child is two years old.
 They may be done in your home or at a GP surgery, baby clinic or children’s centre.

 You can support the family to find out from their GP or hospital about how this will work in their area, if it will involve a home visit and how they can prepare.
-Having a health visitor come into your home to see where the baby sleeps and how you care for it may seem very invasive – you can assure the family that this would happen to anyone who gives birth in the UK and not because they are refugees.
+Having a health visitor come into your home to see where the baby sleeps and how you care for the baby may seem very invasive – you can assure the family that this would happen to anyone who gives birth in the UK and not because they are refugees.

 Registration and informing services